nazmulidris/exoplayer_learning/README.md

 `ConcatenatingMediaSource` creates a static playlist.
 If you want a dynamic playlist then you can use `DynamicContactenatingMediaSource`.
 Both of them will combine media sources seamlessly and handle buffering for the entire playlist.
+Here is a [medium article](https://medium.com/google-exoplayer/exoplayer-2-x-mediasource-composition-6c285fcbca1f) on the details of MediaSource composition.

 ## Loading files locally from APK
 [DefaultDataSource](https://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/upstream/DefaultDataSource.html)